avenues-hangprinter-team/Avenues-Hangprinter-V3-Documentation/INSTRUCTIONS/README.md

 >

-- _If the website is not loading, first make sure you are connected to the network `AVEWIFI_-1`.
-If it still refuses to load, try going to [octopi.local](octopi.local) or [octopi-3.local](octopi-3.local).\_
+  - If the website is not loading, first make sure you are connected to the network `AVEWIFI_-1`.
+If it still refuses to load, try going to [octopi.local](octopi.local) or [octopi-3.local](octopi-3.local).

 <a name="G-code"></a>
 ## G-code

 3D printers use a specific set of commands to print and communicate, they are called G-code.
-After having an estabilished connection with Octopi, you will be able to look at the overall status of the Hangprinter, which includes things such as hotend temperature, fan speed etc.
+After having an established connection with Octopi, you will be able to look at the overall status of the Hangprinter, which includes things such as hotend temperature, fan speed etc.

 If needed to calibrate or test any sort of movement, some G-code commands are essential to know.
-To send them to the printer, acces the `Terminal` tab.
+To send them to the printer, access the `Terminal` tab.

 The general structure of G-code is essentialy composed of three parts.
 The following is an example G-code command.